stackbit-projects/cloud-advocate-a88ed/content/pages/blog/working-from-home.md

 ---
-title: How to Replicate Your Data With DynamoDB Global Tables
+title: Your Data With DynamoDB Global Tables
 excerpt: >-
   In my last post about Multi-Region AWS Architectures, I discussed how you could reduce end-user latency and increase availability by running your